Optical Bandpass Filters

-An optical Bandpass Filter is a spectrally selectively transparent component capable of transmitting selected wavelengths of light while blocking others.
-The filter is fully customisable in terms of centre wavelengths and bandwidths, enabling applications in a broad range of practical technologies including fluorescence spectroscopy, microscopy, flow cytometry and many other applications.
-Homogeneous Band Pass filters has the same optical filter function across the complete clear aperture, whereas Continuously Variable Filters offer a filter function that varies along one dimension of the filter.
+Optical Bandpass Filters are spectrally selective components capable of transmitting specific wavelengths of light while blocking others.
+These filters are fully customizable in terms of center wavelengths and bandwidths, making them suitable for a wide range of applications, including fluorescence spectroscopy, microscopy, and flow cytometry.
+Optical Bandpass Filters provide consistent optical filter functions across the entire clear aperture.
+In contrast, Continuously Variable Filters offer a filter function that varies along one dimension of the filter.

 Delta Optical Thin Film are pioneers and innovators in the design and manufacture of robust optical thin film components for a broad range of volume applications.
 We have designed and manufactured optical interference bandpass filters since the early 1970’ties.